 Plain Green Loans Review

 The astronomical interest rates Plain Green Loans charges for small amounts of cash will likely add to your financial strain, rather than reduce it.
 Though not a traditional payday lender, Plain Green operates like one.
-It charges its customers interest rates upwards of 300%.
+It charges its customers interest rates range from 210.00%–438.00%.
 First-time borrowers can borrow up to $1,000, and repeat customers can borrow up to $3,000.
 You don’t get to choose the term length and the longest available term is two years.
 There’s no hidden or prepayment fees, but that doesn’t mean you can expect a reasonable interest rate.

 Plain Green Loans markets itself to those with poor credit who need money quickly.
 There’s no minimum credit score for approval and you can get your money as soon as the next day.
 However, the same is true of personal loans, and these often come with much lower interest rates and longer payment terms.
 The best personal loan companies, like OneMain, don’t have a minimum credit score either.
 This is a much better option than Plain Green Loans, so if you’re looking for quick cash, start with a personal loan.

 |Loan Terms||10 to 26 months|

 |Payment Schedule||Biweekly, monthly|